-Season Lengths, Outside Dates, and Limits: States may select a 60-day season between the Saturday nearest September 24 (September 23) and January 31, with a 2-bird daily bag limit.
+Season Lengths, Outside Dates, and Limits: States may select a season between the Saturday nearest September 24 (September 22) and January 31.
 States may split their seasons into two segments.
+The season length and daily bag limit will be based on the upcoming Mid-Winter Survey results and the Atlantic brant hunt plan.

-Outside Dates: Between the Saturday nearest September 24 (September 23) and the last Sunday in January (January 28).
+Outside Dates: Between the Saturday nearest September 24 (September 22) and the last Sunday in January (January 27).

-Hunting Seasons and Duck Limits: The season may not exceed 60 days, with a daily bag limit of 6 ducks, including no more than 4 mallards (no more than 2 of which may be females), 1 mottled duck, 2 black ducks, 1 pintail, 3 wood ducks, 2 canvasbacks, 3 scaup, and 2 redheads.
+Hunting Seasons and Duck Limits: The season may not exceed 60 days, with a daily bag limit of 6 ducks, including no more than 4 mallards (no more than 2 of which may be females), 1 mottled duck, 2 black ducks, 2 pintails, 3 wood ducks, 2 canvasbacks, 3 scaup, and 2 redheads.